GIScience/ohsome-planet/README.md

 [![LICENSE](https://img.shields.io/github/license/GIScience/ohsome-planet)](LICENSE)
 [![status: active](https://github.com/GIScience/badges/raw/master/status/active.svg)](https://github.com/GIScience/badges#active)

-The ohsome-planet tool can be used to transforms OSM (history) PBF files into Parquet format with native GEO support.
+The ohsome-planet tool can be used to transforms OSM (history) PBF files and OSM replication OSC files into Parquet format with native GEO support.
-Second, you can use it to turn an OSM changeset file (osm.bz2) into a PostgreSQL database table.
+Second, you can use it to turn an OSM changeset file (osm.bz2) into a PostgreSQL database table and maintain an always up-to-date version.
-Finally, with ohsome-planet you can maintain an always up-to-date version of the OSM (contributions and changesets) data.

 It creates the actual OSM elements geometries for nodes, ways and relations.
 The tool can join information from OSM changesets such as hashtags, OSM editor or usernames.